cryptpad/e2e-test-suite/Readme.md

 ## Multiple browser/OS testing

-The default browser/OS combination which the tests are run on is set to Chrome on OS Mojave, using the 'projects' variable in module.exports, in the playwright.config.js file.
+The default browser/OS combination which the tests are run on is set to Edge on OS Mojave, using the 'projects' variable in module.exports, in the playwright.config.js file.
+This is because the Edge browser is the most stable (results in least flaky tests).
 To test on other browsers/OS, use the code block before module.exports -- it creates a list of all possible browser/OS combinations and sets it to variable 'projectsList'.
 To make use of it, simply comment out whatever browser/OS combination 'projects' is currently set to, and set it to 'projectsList' instead.